mihaiconstantin/powerly/docs/tutorial/index.md

 come from, I encourage you to check out the [manuscript](https://psyarxiv.com/j5v7u), or read the [next post](/tutorial/method) where I succinctly describe the terminology and the steps of the method.
-From there, you may continue with applications of the methods to different models (e.g., psychological networks, structural equation models etc.), or by checking out the posts under the FAQ, where I discuss tips and tricks for how to efficiently use `powerly`.
+From there, you may continue with *applications* of the methods to different models (e.g., psychological networks, structural equation models etc.), or by checking out the posts under the *FAQ*, where I discuss tips and tricks for how to efficiently use `powerly`.